-The most recent Texas Racial Profiling Law requires that police departments perform data audits in order to validate the data being reported.
-Consistent with this requirement, the Arlington Police Department has engaged del Carmen Consulting, LLC in order to perform these audits in a manner consistent with normative statistical practices.
-As shown in table 7, the audits performed have shown that the data is valid and reliable.
+The most recent Texas Racial Profiling Law requires that police department perform data audits in order to validate the data being reported.
+Consistent with this requirement, the Arlington Police Department has engaged del Carmen Consulting in order to perform these audits in a manner consistent with normative statistical practices.
+As shown in table 6, the audit performed has shown that the data is valid and reliable.
 Further, as required by law, this report also includes an analysis on the searches performed.
 This analysis includes information on whether contraband was found as a result of the search while controlling for race/ethnicity.
 The search analysis demonstrates that the police department is engaging in search practices consistent with national trends in law enforcement.